JixiHe/Project-Proposal/README.md

 ## Background

-Source code can be downloaded in this website and run in android studio, https://projectworlds.in/android-projects-with-source-code/android-attendance-system-app-source-code/
+Source code can be downloaded in this website and run in android studio

+https://projectworlds.in/android-projects-with-source-code/android-attendance-system-app-source-code/